brunoruviaro/ardour4-tutorial/_posts/2014-08-23-working-with-regions.md

     to fill the entire track, all the way up to the **End** marker on the timeline.

-In the following screenshot, regions have been duplicate using the methods above.
+In the following screenshot, regions have been duplicated using the methods above.

 ![Duplicate]({{ site.url }}/images/Ardour4_Region_Duplicate.png)